- Do I need to meet all eligibility criteria before applying for entry to the Fellowship Training Program?

 The Oral Examination is held in Melbourne.
 Candidates in the Fellowship Training Program are required to travel to Melbourne to sit the examination.
 Candidates are responsible for their own travel and accommodation arrangements and expenses.

 Candidates in the Fellowship Training Program are required to pay a number of fees related to their training including annual training fees, workshop and examination fees.
-Further information about fees is available on the fees page of the website.
+Further information about fees is available HERE.

 Yes, Candidates are required to complete 15 Workplace Based Assessments in Foundation Phase and 14 Workplace Based Assessments in Advanced Phase of training.
 More information about Workplace Based Assessments can be found HERE.

 Applicants for the Fellowship Training Program may apply for Recognition of Prior Learning and Experience (RPLE).
-RPLE refers to the recognition of relevant knowledge, skills and competencies acquired through learning or experience prior to commencing the RACMA Fellowship Training Program.
+RPLE refers to the recognition of relevant knowledge, skills and competencies acquired through prior learning or experience.
+An application for RPLE must be submitted within 14 days of applying for the Fellowship Training Program.

 Further information about RPLE is available HERE.